beelsebob/Cocoa-GL-Tutorial/README.md

     varying vec4 colourV;

 Now that we've declared our inputs and outputs, we define our program.
-We pass the vertex colours through, while for the position, we add the quad position vector to the position of the vertex we're dealing with:
+We pass the vertex colours through.
+For positions, we use the overloaded vec4 constructor to create a 4 dimensional vector from the uniform offset p, we then add that to the position of the vertex we're dealing with:

     void main (void)
     {